gcoooop/Monolith/README.md

 # Monolith

-Monolith is a tower-defense game.
+Monolith is a tower defense game.
 The player's objective is to protect the monolith from the invaders by building towers along the perimiter of the level.

 ## Background and Overview